Hawksprey420/Da-Playground/README.md

 **Proposed feature set**<br>
 **A Windows 11, WinUI inspired library management dashboard for the librarian.**<br>

-The refreshed WinUI Fluent Design, along with familiar library management functions will be present inside the new system to make the librarians focus on what's more important by removing the most obstacles in manual library processses.
+Inspired by WinUI Fluent Design in Windows 11, the new design will come along with familiar library management functions and will be present inside the new system to make the librarians focus on what's more important by removing the most obstacles in manual library processses.